 -

-Minimize the appearance of pores
+Help minimize the appearance of enlarged pores

 Common Clay Mask Mistakes to Avoid